HL7/fhir-us-ndh/input/pagecontent/index.md

 Note: the following diagrams provide a high-level view of the relationships between resources used in this IG.
 They do not necessarily reflect all of the relationships/references between resources.

 #### All Resource Relationships 1
 A high-level view of the relationships between resources.
+In the NDH resource profiles, there is no inherent relationships.
+Both Organizations and OrganizationAffiliations can declare a network relationship.
+Consider a scenario where an OrganizationAffiliation, which is part of a Network, is associated with a PractitionerRole through the Organization.
+This relationship is not automatically inherited by the PractitionerRole.
+The PractitionerRole must have its own direct link to the Network.
+Likewise, any network affiliation declared by a PractitionerRole is not automatically inherited by the organization.

 <figure>
     {% include RelResource.svg %}
     <figcaption></figcaption>